nandi95/vue-toastify/README.md

   - Manually dismissing notification will emit the event "notificationDismissed"
   - Timer events are triggered at the corresponding points: "notificationStarted", "notificationPaused", "notificationResumed", "notificationFinished"

- - Pausing the notification is not supporting touch gestures.
+ - Pausing the notification is not supporting touch gestures but might work with long press.

 **Todos**
 -